Romanticism: Architecture

 Romantic architecture appeared in the late 18th century in a reaction against the rigid forms of neoclassical architecture.
 Romantic architecture reached its peak in the mid-19th century, and continued to appear until the end of the 19th century.
 It was designed to evoke an emotional reaction, either respect for tradition or nostalgia for a bucolic past.
-It was frequently inspired by the architecture of the Middle Ages, especially Gothic architecture, It was strongly influenced by romanticism in literature, particularly the historical novels of Victor Hugo and Walter Scott.
+It was frequently inspired by the architecture of the Middle Ages, especially Gothic architecture, it was strongly influenced by romanticism in literature, particularly the historical novels of Victor Hugo and Walter Scott.
 It sometimes moved into the domain of eclecticism, with features assembled from different historic periods and regions of the world.

 Gothic Revival architecture was a popular variant of the romantic style, particularly in the construction of churches, Cathedrals, and university buildings.
 Notable examples include the completion of Cologne Cathedral in Germany, by Karl Friedrich Schinkel.
-The cathedral had been begun in 1248, but work was halted in 1473.
+The cathedral's construction began in 1248, but was halted in 1473.
 The original plans for the façade were discovered in 1840, and it was decided to recommence.
-Schinkel followed the original design as much as possible, but used modern construction technology, including an iron frame for the roof.
+Schinkel followed the original design as much as possible, but he also used modern construction technology, including an iron frame for the roof.
 The building was finished in 1880.

 In Britain, notable examples include the Royal Pavilion in Brighton, a romantic version of traditional Indian architecture by John Nash (1815–1823), and the Houses of Parliament in London, built in a Gothic revival style by Charles Barry between 1840 and 1876.